Column / Twin Screw Extruder

 Twin screw extruders are used in various fields, including pelletizing, recycling, filler compounding, polymer alloy and blend production, degassing, and the manufacturing of biodegradable resins.
 Applications also extend to sheet and film formation, chemical reactions, drying, and dehydration.

-Kneading and Pelletizing
+Compounding and Pelletizing (Pellet Production)

 Recycling